 Under “Lighting and Layout”, we get 42 seconds of 3D character models as well as six stillframes with similar material.
 ‘Editorial” presents two sequences that let us compare four stages of completion: storyboards, layout, animation and final.
 “Story” shows 21 storyboards

 On the negative side, the interface of “Goggles” makes navigation more of a chore than I’d like.
 It’s not difficult to sort through the different components, but a more straightforward menu would’ve been more satisfactory.

 Still, we get a lot of good material in “Goggles”.
 Like the interactive map, it takes some digging, but the interviews and other elements flesh out the movie well.

 For musical fun, we go to ”Jingle Bells” Minion Style.
 In this one-minute, 52-second clip, we see the Minions as they goof their way through the holiday classic – and then invite us to sing along.
 It’s mostly silly, though I like the Karaoke-style lyrics on screen, especially since they include the names of cast members.

 The disc opens with ads for The Secret Like of Pets, Jem and the Holograms, and The Land Before Time: Journey of the Brave.
 No trailer for Minions appears here.

-A third disc provides a DVD copy of Minions.
+A second disc provides a DVD copy of Minions.
 It offers the mini-movies, “Jingle Bells” and the deleted scene.